 Thomas Brockman was the mob leader.
 He led 1,000 men to advanced against the saints left in Nauvoo.
 There were only 150 men from the Saints that were able to try to defend their families.
 This little band of 150 men were able to defend themselves for one week of the advancing mob, that’s pretty good considering what they were facing.
 They had little to no guns and ammunition, because most had left with the other saints.
 These men did their best to protect their family and their city from the mob take over.
 In the end they were largely outnumbered and the sick and poor families of Nauvoo were driven out of the city by the vicious mob.

-Remember, these are the members that were too sick, or too poor to leave with the members that left earlier.
+These members being harassed were the people too sick, or too poor to leave with the members that left earlier.
 The members had no choice but to cross the Mississippi River, camp on the other side and wait for help to come.

 One of the members that was pushed out by mob violence is the heroic Mary Fielding Smith.
 The recently widowed Mary Fielding Smith had to gather her family and belongings and move on, ready or not.
 Mary was with the group of Saints there to witness “the miracle of the quail”.